-Plan the layout of the vent system from the vent termination to the water heater considering all of the 90 degree and 45 degree elbows plus the number of feet of pipe that would be needed to install the total vent system.
+Plan the layout of the vent system from the vent termination to the water heater considering all of the 90° and 45° elbows plus the number of feet of pipe that would be needed to install the total vent system.
 The water heater must be vented to the outdoors as described in these instructions.
 This water heater must be vented separately from all other appliances.